ashu20777/Udacity_Data_Engineering/Data_Lake_with_Spark/README.md

 The files found at this project are the following:

-- dl.cfg: *not uploaded to github - you need to create this file yourself* File with AWS credentials.
+- dl.cfg: Config file with AWS credentials.
-- etl.py: Program that extracts songs and log data from S3, transforms it using Spark, and loads the dimensional tables created in parquet format back to S3.
+- etl.py: Program that extracts songs and log data from S3, transforms it using Spark, and loads the Fact and Dimension tables back to S3 in parquet format.
 - README.md: Current file, contains detailed information about the project.

 ## ETL pipeline

-1. Load credentials
-2. Read data from S3
+1. Read data from S3
     - Song data: `s3://udacity-dend/song_data`
     - Log data: `s3://udacity-dend/log_data`

-    The script reads song_data and load_data from S3.

-3. Process data using spark
+2. Process data using spark

-    Transforms them to create five different tables listed under `Dimension Tables and Fact Table`.
+    Transforms them to create five different tables listed below :
-    Each table includes the right columns and data types.
-Duplicates are addressed where appropriate.
+    #### Fact Table
+	 **songplays**  - records in log data associated with song plays i.e. records with page  `NextSong`
+    -   _songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent_

+	#### Dimension Tables
+	 **users**  - users in the app
+		Fields -   _user_id, first_name, last_name, gender, level_

+	 **songs**  - songs in music database
+    Fields - _song_id, title, artist_id, year, duration_

+	**artists**  - artists in music database
+    Fields -   _artist_id, name, location, lattitude, longitude_

+	  **time**  - timestamps of records in  **songplays**  broken down into specific units Fields -   _start_time, hour, day, week, month, year, weekday_

-4. Load it back to S3
+3. Load it back to S3

     Writes them to partitioned parquet files in table directories on S3.

-    Each of the five tables are written to parquet files in a separate analytics directory on S3.
+    Each of the five tables are written to parquet files in a separate directory on S3.
 Each table has its own folder within the directory.
 Songs table files are partitioned by year and then artist.
 Time table files are partitioned by year and month.
 Songplays table files are partitioned by year and month.

 ### Source Data
 - **Song datasets**: all json files are nested in subdirectories under *s3a://udacity-dend/song_data*.
 A sample of this files is: